Silver Linings: Climate Change Is Resulting in More Rainbows

 Using publicly available images of rainbows, the team at UH Manoa created a predictive model based on locations, rainfall, cloud cover, and the angle of the sun.
 They then applied those learnings to present and future scenarios.

-Findings indicated that locations where global warming is predicted to reduce snow but increase rain—northern latitudes and elevations—will experience rainbow gains, while areas with reduced rainfall will see less of the skyward showings.
-Islands are slated to remain a rainbow hotspot.
+is predicted to reduce snow but increase rain—northern latitudes and elevations—will experience rainbow gains, while areas with reduced rainfall will see less of the skyward showings.
+Islands are slated to

 TLDR: More rain, more rainbows.

-"Climate change will generate pervasive changes across all aspects of the human experience on Earth," says Carlson.
+.
 "Shifts in intangible parts of our environment—such as sound and light—are part of these changes and deserve more attention from researchers."